AutonoML: Towards an Integrated Framework for Autonomous Machine Learning: Multi-component Pipelines

 Importantly, this example demonstrates how an ML solution can involve a mix of strategies.
-For instance, neural networks can be part of an ML-pipeline search, elaborated in Section~\ref{Sec:NAS}, if error evaluations are allowed to propagate between ML components, as hinted within Section~\ref{Sec:Basics}.
-Simple versions of ensembling strategies like `stacking' are also possible on this level~\cite{chwu18}, as shown with the SVM operating on DT outputs.
-Moreover, the example represents both algorithms that operate solely on instructional data and those that tune parameters based on evaluation feedback, e.g.~the quadratically-programmed support-vector-classifier and the CNN trained against logistic loss, respectively.
-In contrast, the GA-driven DT can be a fusion of both approaches, using instructional data to build up trees and evolutionary tactics advised by accuracy evaluations to prune them.
-As for PCA and clustering, they re-emphasise that unsupervised techniques can be combined with supervised learning.
+For instance, neural networks can be part of an ML-pipeline search, elaborated in Section~\ref{Sec:NAS}, if error evaluations are allowed to propagate between ML components, which was facilitated within Section~\ref{Sec:Basics}.
+Simple versions of ensembling strategies like `stacking' are also possible on this level~\citep{chwu18}, as shown with the SVM operating on DT outputs.
+Moreover, the example represents a diversity of algorithms in terms of how they tune their corresponding data transformations.
+For instance, the depicted optimiser for quadratic programming (QP) does not explicitly take feedback from an evaluator, training its associated support vector classifier (SVC) on instructional data in a principled implicit manner.
+On the other hand, the depicted stochastic gradient descent (SGD) optimiser bases its updates of associated CNN layers on explicit logistic-loss comparisons between CNN outputs and actual labels.
+The key point here is that the component representation is significantly flexible; while DTs can be constructed via implicit procedures, expanding out until reaching a threshold of node purity, Fig.~\ref{Fig:PipelineExample} suggests that using a GA to build a DT, driving evolution by explicit evaluations of a rule-based tree, is accommodated too.
+As for the presence of PCA and clustering, they re-emphasise that unsupervised techniques can be combined with supervised learning.
 Again, with solid design and implementation on the base level, an ML pipeline can be endlessly inclusive, whether or not the complexity is justified.
-At the very least, shunting pre-processing operations into the ML pipeline enables AutoML to automate feature engineering~\cite{bo17}, discussed further in Section~\ref{Sec:Features}.
+At the very least, shunting preprocessing operations into the ML pipeline enables AutoML to automate feature engineering~\citep{bo17}, discussed further in Section~\ref{Sec:Features}.

-Turning to a historical perspective, automatically selecting a good ML pipeline for an ML task is not a new idea.
-Several recommender systems were developed in the 1990s and 2000s that suggested streams of data-transforming processes; these were often based on meta-learning, discussed in Section~\ref{Sec:Meta}.
-Likewise, prior to CASH being formalised, there was at least one proposal for an MCPS-based ML architecture~\cite{kaga09}.
+\textbf{Tackling the Selection Problem.} From a historical perspective, automatically selecting a good ML pipeline for an ML task is not a new idea.
+Several recommender systems were developed in the 1990s and 2000s that suggested series of data-transforming processes; these were often based on meta-learning, discussed in Section~\ref{Sec:Meta}.
+Likewise, prior to CASH being formalised, there was at least one proposal for an MCPS-based ML architecture~\citep{kaga09}.